BREAKING: Ontario PC MPP removed from caucus pending a police investigation

 “To protect the privacy of the victim(s), no further details regarding the incident or the charges will be released by the SSMPS,” the news release reads.

-Scott was not immediately available for comment and has yet to post anything about the sudden departure from the governing party.
+Scott did not respond to True North's requests for comment and has yet to post anything about the sudden departure from the governing party.

 Scott is a first-time MPP and narrowly beat the NDP candidate Lisa Vezeau-Allen by just 118 votes, a margin of 0.38 per cent, in the province's most recent election in February.
 He took over for the incumbent PC candidate for the riding in the latest election.